pkgw/neurosynchro/doc/make-training-set.rst

 Something like 100,000 rows is enough to train some good neural networks.
 It doesn't matter how many different files those rows are split into.

+.. tip:: *Neurosynchro* takes a directory of files as an input, rather than
+         one specific file, since the former is easier to create on a big HPC cluster where you can launch 1,000 jobs to compute coefficients for you in parallel.

 Important assumptions
 ---------------------